as-ideas/add-to-homescreen-react/README.md

 All other configuration keys are taken from default configuration too.
 So the Add-to-Homescreen React component is shown automatically on first invocation of the application for a limited time.
 After that it is shown again after one day.
 See section [Configuration](#configuration-for-the-add-to-home-screen-module) for details about the default configuration.

+### Example `modified-behavior`

+#### Where to find
+This example can be found within directory `examples/modified-behavior`.

+#### Build & Run
+Build is done by command `npm run build:example-modified-behavior`.
+Compiled example is then available within directory `example/modified-behavior/dist`.

+Run the example locally with command `npm run start:example-guidance-images`.
+It is then available under [http://localhost:8082](http://localhost:8082).

+#### Description
+This example demonstrates the behavior modification of the Add-to-Homescreen React component by changing some of its configuration parameters.
+It creates a simple React application with an `App` component (see the `app.js` file) that integrates the Add-to-Homescreen React component by importing and adding it with its tag.
+This tag is configured with some parameters that change the behavior.
+It is possible to define some of them only.
+For missing parameters their default configuration is used then.

+In this example the Add-to-Homescreen React component is shown automatically (`startAutomatically = true`) directly after page load (`startDelay = 0`) for thirty seconds
+(`lifespan = 30`) - except for the user's first visit of the page (`skipFirstVisit = true`).
+Therefore, the component is only shown when the page is reloaded after the first call.
+Normally, with its default configuration, the component is shown once per day.
+In this example, the component is shown each time the user visits the page until the user confirms adding it to the homescreen (`displayPace = 0`).

+Furthermore, the example demonstrates how to change the custom prompt dialog using the `customPromptContent` configuration parameter.
+We change the text of the dialog (`title` parameter), the button texts (parameters `cancelMsg`, `installMsg` and `guidanceCancelMsg`) and the logo (`src` parameter).

+See section [Configuration](#configuration-for-the-add-to-home-screen-module) for more details about the configuration parameters.

 ## Licence